 Never use grease to clean the pistons.
 Mineral or petroleum based greases swell the rubber seals, rendering them pretty useless for sealing anything.
 Silicone greases are usually Ok in these situations - but you have to have something that isn't going to melt and get onto the disc surface.

-attract crud, but any that gets on it sticks.
+When the pistons are extended, then I will smear the exposed part with rubber grease to protect them from the salty crud on our roads.
+This is kind to the seals (not that it is going to get near to them), it doesn't attract crud as is often claimed, but any that gets on it sticks.
 Neverthless it is captured in a soft grease and it cleans off very easily leaving the piston surface shiny.
 Its not as if the pistons are going to be pushed back into the seals at any time in that state.
-The only times I have never not applied rubber grease to the pistons, the expose surface of the is covered in a thin layer of much that has dried and set like concrete.
+The only times I have never not applied rubber grease to the pistons, the expose surface of the piston has been covered in a thin layer road dust and it has set like concrete.
 This is much more difficult to remove and doesn't always leave a shiny surface underneath it.
 Maybe that is a UK thing.

 Back of pads - copper grease/ Ceratec / Maybe Moly paste.
 These are subject to high heat and high pressure so generally a silicone based product is not as suitable - although Honda recommended the Silicone based M77 Moly grease as a suitable alternative to the M60 paste for a couple of their cars for the back of brake pads.